WELCOME TO THE NDSOC MOTORSPORT PAGE

 The events generally include:

 You will need to have an approved Helmet AS1698 and clothing from ankles to neck to wrists.
-Clothing of flammable synthetic material, such as nylon, is not acceptable. shoes with leather uppers that cover the foot.
+Clothing of flammable synthetic material, such as nylon, is not acceptable.
+Shoes with leather uppers that cover the foot are also a requirement.